ibm-cloud-docs/power-iaas/monitoring-pvs.md

 Use this tutorial to learn how to configure a {{site.data.keyword.powerSys_notm}} instance to forward metrics to the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

-To cconfigure a {{site.data.keyword.powerSys_notm}} instance to forward metrics, you must install a monitoring agent.
-The agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
-The monitoring agent acts as a data collector.
-It automatically collects metrics.

-By default, this agent collects core infrastructure and network time series that you can use to monitor the host.
-The {{site.data.keyword.mon_short}} agent automatically collects various system metrics per host.

 For a list of collected metrics, see [{{site.data.keyword.powerSys_notm}} metrics dictionary](/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-metrics-dictionary).

-Through the {{site.data.keyword.mon_short}} UI, you can analyze data in the *Advisor* tab, the *Explore* tab, and in the *Dashboard* tab.
-You monitor the data through metric views and dashboards.
-{: shortdesc}

-Consider the following information when monitoring your data:
-* In the *Explorer* tab, you can monitor individual metrics.
-* In the *Advisor* tab, you can monitor {{site.data.keyword.redhat_openshift_notm}} or host level metrics.

-    This tab is only available for users that belong to a team that has access to monitor {{site.data.keyword.redhat_openshift_notm}} or host level metrics.
-    {: note}

-* In the *Dashboard* tab, you can monitor through panels predefined dashboards or custom ones and get a specialized insight into network data, application data, topology, services, hosts, and containers.
-A panel displays a metric or group of metrics in a dashboard.

-For each metric view and dashboard, you can define the scope of the data, how to aggregate data, and what time and group filters to apply to the data.
-For more information, see [Managing panels](/docs/monitoring?topic=monitoring-panels).

-You can configure a dashboard as the default entry point for a team, unifying a team's experience, and allowing users to focus their immediate attention on the most relevant information for them.
-{: tip}

-For more information, see [Viewing metrics](/docs/monitoring?topic=monitoring-monitoring).

 ## Before you begin
 {: #pvs_prereqs}